watsonpaul80/tipping_monster/Docs/model_storage.md

 # Model Storage

-The repository no longer contains the trained XGBoost model binaries.
-Each model is saved as a tarball and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix during training.
+The repository no longer contains the large trained XGBoost model binaries.
+Each production model is saved as a tarball and uploaded to the `tipping-monster` S3 bucket under the `models/` prefix during training.
+A lightweight `tipping-monster-xgb-model.bst` is included in the repository root purely for tests and CI checks.
+Large training models remain stored on S3 and are downloaded on demand during inference or evaluation.

 To fetch the latest model manually: